Paw Patrol: The Mighty Movie

-Paw Patrol: The Mighty Movie is a 2023 Canadian animated superhero comedy film based on the television series Paw Patrol.
+Paw Patrol: The Mighty Movie is a 2023 Canadian animated superhero film based on the television series Paw Patrol by Keith Chapman.
 The sequel to Paw Patrol: The Movie (2021), it was directed by Cal Brunker, who co-wrote the screenplay with Bob Barlen.
-The film features an ensemble voice cast, including Mckenna Grace, Taraji P. Henson, Marsai Martin, Christian Convery, Lil Rel Howery, Kim Kardashian, Chris Rock, Serena Williams, Alan Kim, Brice Gonzalez, North West, Saint West, James Marsden and Kristen Bell.
-In the film, the Paw Patrol pups gain superpowers from crystals inside a meteor and must stop Mayor Humdinger and his new accomplice Victoria Vance from wreaking havoc in Adventure City.
+The film features an ensemble voice cast, including Mckenna Grace, Taraji P. Henson, Marsai Martin, Christian Convery, Kim Kardashian, North West, Saint West, James Marsden, Kristen Bell, and Finn Lee-Epp.
+Several cast members from both the television series and the previous film also reprised their roles, such as Ron Pardo, Callum Shoniker, Luxton Handspiker (reprising his role from the spin-off series Rubble & Crew), Christian Corrao, and with others joining the cast.
+In the film, the Paw Patrol pups gain superpowers from crystals inside a meteor and must stop Mayor Humdinger and his new accomplice Victoria Vance, a meteor-obsessed scientist, from wreaking havoc in Adventure City.

 In August 2021, following the success of the first film, director Brunker expressed interest in returning for a sequel.
-The sequel was greenlit by Spin Master Entertainment in November 2021, with a planned October 13, 2023 release date, before being pushed forward to a September 2023 release.
-The film features elements from the Mighty Pups sub-theme of the main show.
+It was greenlit by Spin Master Entertainment in November 2021, with a planned October 13, 2023 release date, before being pushed forward to a September 2023 release.
+The film is based on the Mighty Pups sub-theme of the main show.
 Mikros Image in Montreal returned to provide computer-animation, while the musical score was composed by Pinar Toprak.
 Most of the main voice cast was announced in January 2023, following Henson's casting in May 2022.

-Paw Patrol: The Mighty Movie was released in Canada by Elevation Pictures on September 29, 2023, it received mixed reviews from critics and was a financial success, grossing $205 million against a production budget of $30 Million.
-A third film, Paw Patrol: The Dino Movie, is in development.
+Paw Patrol: The Mighty Movie was released on September 29, 2023, in Canada by Elevation Pictures, and worldwide by Paramount Pictures.
+Like the first film, it received positive reviews from critics and was a financial success, grossing $205 million against a production budget of $30 million.
+The film became the highest grossing film in the Paw Patrol franchise, A further sequel, Paw Patrol: The Dino Movie, was released on August 14, 2026.